Sara Silva Lopes

 research project at dinâmia'cet-Iscte

-Her research focuses on urban production processes, and their impact on the urban territories and urban/architectural design, with interest in the themes of urban morphology studies, spatial planning instruments, public policies, and the rights to the city and housing.
+She works in the areas of Humanities with emphasis on Architecture and Urbanism and Social Sciences with emphasis on Urban Studies and her research focuses on urban production processes, and their impact on the urban territories and urban/architectural design, with interest in the themes of urban morphology studies, spatial planning instruments, public policies, and the rights to the city and housing.

 The Grand Projects.
 Architectural and Urbanistic Operations after the 1998 Lisbon World Exposition (PTDC/ARTDAQ/32561/2017).